Studies in Maieutics

 Nîmes

-The mission of the Nîmes Midwifery Student Association (CNESF) is to represent, inform, support, and bring together midwifery students in Nîmes.
-The board is made up of 23 members divided into several departments.
+The mission of the Nîmes Midwifery Students’ Association (CNESF) is to represent, inform, support, and bring together midwifery students in Nîmes.
+The executive board consists of 23 members divided into several committees.

-To support students and ensure that their studies run smoothly,the TAS departmentoffers tutoring sessions to different cohorts of midwives to reassure them as they embark on their internships and throughout their studies.
+To support students and ensure their studies proceed smoothly,the TAS departmentoffers tutoring sessions to students in various midwifery cohorts to help them feel confident as they begin their clinical rotations and throughout their program.

 AMESF Association